 North Idaho's Best Guided Bike Tour

-Explore the world-class bike trails of eastern Washington, North Idaho and Montana with the local experts.
-As a Coeur d’Alene Idaho-based company, this trip is in our backyard.
+For the best bike bike tour of North Idaho and the Route of the Hiawatha, look no further than the 40-plus years of experience that ROW Adventures offers.
+Join us to explore the world-class bike trails of eastern Washington, North Idaho and Montana with the local experts.
+As a Coeur d’Alene Idaho and Spokane, Washington-based company, this trip is in our backyard.
 Let us share our stories to enrich your biking adventure on two of the country’s “Hall of Fame” Rails-to-Trails routes including the amazing Hiawatha that leads you through ten tunnels and over seven canyon-spanning trestles!
 In addition to the Hiawatha, you ride the Route of the Olympian, the Trail of the Coeur d’Alenes and the Washington/Idaho Centennial Trail.

 These paved or packed-gravel bike paths are mostly level and are a cyclist’s delight.
-Protected from traffic, these rails-to-trails are true gems that take you along rivers, marshlands and lake shore and through forests of ponderosa pine, fir and tamarack.
-Unlike some bike tours of this area that involve lots of driving, our tour is designed to flow organically as you ride from town to town along the route.
+Protected from traffic, these rails-to-trails, including the legendary Trail of the Coeur d'Alenes and the most spectacular Route of the Hiawatha are simply world-class!
+You ride along rivers, marshlands and lake shore and through forests of ponderosa pine, fir and tamarack.
+Unlike some bike tours of this area that involve lots of driving, our tour is designed to flow organically as you ride from town to town along the route including a stay in the quiet hamlet of Harrison, Idaho.
+We think most cyclist would rather ride their bikes than ride in a van.
 As we ride, our guides share their knowledge of the area’s natural and cultural history.
 You always have the option of a ride from our sag wagon (van).
 We invite you to our home!

 Images & Videos